core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS Push
 --------
-DNS Push requires additional overhead, which conflicts with constrained resources, This is the reason why it is RECOMMENDED to use CoAP Observe {{-coap-observe}} instead of DNS Push in DoC domain.
+DNS Push requires additional overhead, which conflicts with constrained resources, This is the reason why it is RECOMMENDED to use CoAP Observe {{-coap-observe}} instead of DNS Push in the DoC domain.

 If the CoAP request indicates that the DoC client wants to observe a resource record, a DoC server MAY use a DNS Subscribe message {{-dns-push}} instead of a classic DNS query to fetch the